 - To enable pupils to relate the knowledge gained through Theology to their understanding of other subjects in the curriculum;

 - To bring clarity to the relationship between faith and life, and between faith and culture.

-- The outcome of excellent Religious Education is religiously literate and engaged young people who have the knowledge, understanding and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life.
+- The outcome of excellent Theology is religiously literate and engaged young people who have the knowledge, understanding and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life.

 Key Stage 3